 “These differences were much more apparent among patients who received more than six courses of the regimen”, said gastric surgeons at the Aichi Cancer Centre in Japan.
 Results were then evaluated seven years after the start of the experiment.
 Again, the outcome was better for patients who received the immune stimulant in combination with the drug.

-References – Ichihashi H, et al. (Clinical results of a randomised controlled trial on the effect of adjuvant immunochemotherapy using Esquinon and Krestin in patients with curatively resected gastric cancer – 7 year survival – Co-operative Study Group for Cancer Immunochemotherapy, Tokai Gastrointestinal Oncology Group).
-Gan To Kagaku Ryoho.1987;14:2758-66.
+Reference: Ichihashi H, et al. (Clinical results of a randomised controlled trial on the effect of adjuvant immunochemotherapy using Esquinon and Krestin in patients with curatively resected gastric cancer – 7 year survival – Co-operative Study Group for Cancer Immunochemotherapy, Tokai Gastrointestinal Oncology Group) Gan To Kagaku Ryoho.1987;14:2758-66.

 - Lentinan – is an immune booster, technically a polysaccharide derived from the edible shiitake mushroom.
 Its anticancer properties were first described in Nature in 1969.